bacionejs/cat/README.md

 ## Post-mortem

+This game is unorthodox, so it requires a little extra attention from the player to make it challenging and fun.

+- First, watch the jazz tutorial video on how to compose simple jazz.

+- Then, forget about Catwoman, close your eyes and play the seven notes across the screen.
+Work on your improv skills, based on the tutorial you watched.

+- Then, when you're confident, try to combine that with hitting the middle note at the exact time to make the cat jump to the next rooftop.

+It's impossible to score your improv, but you know if you've played good or not.

 ### 📝 Backstory

 I really wanted to make a **smooth-running Catwoman**.
 But with no experience in drawing or animation, I decided not to worry too much about form and instead focus on capturing a **natural, fluid stride**.